 - Christian Alvestam has a deep voice and a heavy Swedish accent when he speaks, but when he sings, his voice is not only much, much higher, but there is also no accent at all.

 - Namgar speaks in a soft, squeaky voice, but sings in a much deeper voice, as is the custom with Buryat-Mongolian folk music.

 - Ozzy Osbourne is practically unintelligible when speaking.

 - Joy Division's Ian Curtis sang in a deep baritone (except in the band's earliest recordings), and without much of an accent (such that he was frequently compared to Jim Morrison), but in the few recordings of his speaking voice he sounds quite high pitched and has an even stronger Mancunian/Macclesfield accent than the other three members of the band.

 - Chino Moreno has a boyish, soothing tenor singing voice, but his speaking voice is so much deeper it's hard to believe it's the same guy.

 - Former american idol contestant Colton Dixon speaks with a light Southern accent, but his singing voice sounds rather Australian.

 - Florence Welch, while not a change in tone or accent, has a powerful singing voice that is in stark contrast to her typically soft, timid speaking voice.

-- Axl Rose sings in a yowling, screeching high tenor, but his speaking voice — especially at times when he's been relaxed — is almost a baritone.
+- Axl Rose sings in a yowling, screeching high tenor, but his speaking voice — especially at times when he's been relaxed — is almost a bass.
 The auditory whiplash can be a little jarring.